View Nicholas Ganacoplos's Obituary on TheDay.com and share memories

 |

-East Lyme - Nicholas W. Ganacoplos, 70, of East Lyme passed away peacefully with his family at his side Wednesday, Jan.
-15, 2020, at Lawrence and Memorial Hospital.
+East Lyme - Nicholas "Nick" W. Ganacoplos, 70, of East Lyme passed away peacefully with his family by his side Wednesday, Jan.
+15, 2020, at Lawrence + Memorial Hospital in New London.
+He was born in New London Oct.
+18, 1949, the son of William and Mary Tsesmelis Ganacoplos.
+Nick was married to Patricia Leigner Feb.
+19, 1972, in Groton.

+He worked as a manager for the former Anderson Little Clothing in Groton and had been a salesman for both Secor Volvo Cars and M. J. Sullivan Automotive Corner in New London.

+He graduated from Robert E. Fitch Sr. High School in Groton and served in the U. S. Army Reserve.
+He was a member of the New London Lodge of Elks, the Shennecossett Yacht Club, Shennecossett Beach Club and the Baldwin Yacht Club.